-- the continued positive market presence, reputation and growth of the marketing partner; - the effectiveness of the marketing partner in marketing our website and services, including whether the marketing partner is successful in maintaining the prominence of its website in algorithmic search result listings and paid Internet advertisements; - the compliance of our marketing partners, and of the manner marketing partners refer consumers to our platforms, with applicable laws, regulations and guidelines; - the interest of the marketing partner's customers in the health insurance plans that we offer on our ecommerce platform; - the contractual terms we negotiate with the marketing partner, including the marketing fees we agree to pay a marketing partner; - the percentage of the marketing partner's customers that submit applications or purchase health insurance policies through our ecommerce platform; - · the ability of a marketing partner to maintain efficient and uninterrupted operation of its website; and - our ability to work with the marketing partner to implement website changes, launch marketing campaigns and pursue other initiatives necessary to maintain positive consumer experiences and acceptable traffic volumes.
+- the continued positive market presence, reputation and growth of the marketing partner; - the effectiveness of the marketing partner in marketing our website and services, including whether the marketing partner is successful in maintaining the prominence of its website in algorithmic search result listings and paid Internet advertisements; - the compliance of our marketing partners, and of the manner marketing partners refer consumers to our platforms, with applicable laws, regulations and guidelines; - the interest of the marketing partner's customers in the health insurance plans that we offer on our ecommerce platform; - the contractual terms we negotiate with the marketing partner, including the marketing fees we agree to pay a marketing partner; - the percentage of the marketing partner's customers that submit applications or purchase health insurance policies through our ecommerce platform; - the ability of a marketing partner to maintain efficient and uninterrupted operation of its website; and - our ability to work with the marketing partner to implement website changes, launch marketing campaigns and pursue other initiatives necessary to maintain positive consumer experiences and acceptable traffic volumes.

 For instance, we partner with Internet lead aggregators who refer a significant number of consumers to our online platforms.
 Major search engines have in the past and may in the future determine not to list lead aggregator websites prominently in search result listings for various reasons, which would cause a significant reduction in the number of consumers referred to us through our marketing partner channel.
 While we have relationships with a large number of marketing partners, we depend upon referrals from a limited number of marketing partners for a significant portion of the submitted applications we receive from our marketing partner customer acquisition channel.
-Moreover, a significant portion of our referrals for the purchase of Medicare plans comes from a single marketing partner.